 After nine months of Smith fostering Gisele, the state terminated her birth parents' parental rights.
 Smith describes that day as a "sad and emotional" milestone on her journey to parenthood.

 "It hit me, all of a sudden, that my life had changed, my dream was coming true.
 But that somebody else was losing her and that was really hard because it wasn’t intentional.”

 When Gisele's birth parents did not appeal after 30 days, Smith's path to legal parenthood became real.

-“The day I got the phone call with the adoption date was the day that I was jumping up and down,” Smith says.
-“They said ‘October 18th.’
-And it’s my grandmother’s birthday and I just started crying.”
+“The day I got the phone call with the adoption date was the day that I was jumping up and down,” tells Smith.
+“They said ‘October 18th’ and it’s my grandmother’s birthday and I just started crying.”

 When the judge referred to Smith as "mom," it finally sunk in.
 “I think that’s where I realized I was a parent."